 Subutex, commonly used to treat opiate addiction, is also an opiate and has the potential to lead to addiction and the need for withdrawal.
 A qualified medical professional initiates Subutex therapy with a patient who is trying to wean off other opioid painkillers, but it does have the potential to be abused by recreational users.
 Subutex contains buprenorphine and is used to manage opiate withdrawal from OxyContin , heroin, Percocet, Vicodin and other drugs.
 Subutex, a sublingual tablet, can lead to a tolerance in individuals who take it regularly, possibly causing misuse and addiction.
-The body experiences Subutex withdrawal when it begins to detox .
-This can lead patients to feel very sick, experiencing symptoms including cravings, tremors and hallucinations.
-Withdrawal symptoms of Subutex are individual and can range from mild to severe.
-For some, it is a very intense and painful experience, one that requires safe, reliable detox.
+The body experiences Subutex withdrawal when it begins to detox, which can lead patients to feel very sick, experiencing symptoms including cravings, tremors and hallucinations.
+Subutex Withdrawal symptoms can range from mild to severe; for some, it is a very intense and painful experience, one that requires safe, reliable detox.
 Without medical supervision, complications could arise.
-These can include seizures, damage to vital organs and death.

 Opioid withdrawal includes a host of uncomfortable physical and psychological symptoms that can become quite serious if not addressed properly.
 Depending on the person and the severity and length of the addiction, withdrawals from Subutex can vary widely.
 They can include a strong drug craving, chills, headaches, sweating, diarrhea, weakness, mood changes, cramps, goose bumps, tremors, runny nose, yawning, sneezing, sleeplessness, anxiousness, loss of appetite, flu-like symptoms, depression, high blood pressure, , respiratory distress, muscle and bone pain, confusion, extreme irritability and muscle spasms.
 These Subutex withdrawals can develop within hours of last use and persist for days or weeks.
 It is ill advised to try and stop “cold turkey” abusing Subutex or other opiates.
 Medical management of Subutex withdrawals increases the odds of prolonged recovery and helps guard against medical complications and instances of relapse.